 The District Safety & Security Department is committed to maintaining a safe and secure campus.
 Keys and access control devices are provided to staff members, on a need-to-enter basis, when approved by the appropriate supervisor.
 Lost keys and access control devices must be reported immediately to the supervisor and to District Safety.
 Payment for lost keys may be required.
-Keys and access control devices may not be
+Keys and access control devices may not be loaned to other staff or to students.
+District Safety Officers will confiscate any keys in the possession of unauthorized persons.
+District keys shall not be duplicated.
+District property may not be removed from District facilities without authorization.

-1 A hate crime is a criminal offense of murder and non-negligent murder, forcible sex offenses, non-forcible sex offenses, robbery, aggravated assault, burglary, motor vehicle theft, arson, larceny-theft, simple assault, intimidation, destruction/damage/vandalism of property, domestic violence, dating violence, or stalking incidents.
+&lt;sup>1 A hate crime is a criminal offense of murder and non-negligent murder, forcible sex offenses, non-forcible sex offenses, robbery, aggravated assault, burglary, motor vehicle theft, arson, larceny-theft, simple assault, intimidation, destruction/damage/vandalism of property, domestic violence, dating violence, or stalking incidents.
 Where the criminal offense was committed against a person or property, which is motivated, in whole or in part, by the offender's bias.
 Bias is a preformed negative opinion or attitude toward a group of persons based on their race, gender, gender identity, religion, disability, sexual orientation or ethnicity/national origin.